githubEdit

 })

-// Get a full access account (uses BIP-84 derivation path)
+// Get a full access account (uses BIP-84 derivation path by default)

 const account = await wallet.getAccount(0)